mfaks/Cave-Exploration-Adventure/README.md

 - **Percepts:** Messages indicating the proximity of hazards or treasures to the adventurer's current location.

 ## Object-Oriented Programming Elements Used
-- **Abstraction:** Implemented a flexible grid-based cave system with vectors for room navigation, abstracting away the complexity of cave layout.
+- **Abstraction:** Implemented a flexible grid-based cave system with vectors for room navigation.
-- **Polymorphism:** Utilized polymorphism to handle interactions between the user and game objects, allowing for dynamic behavior based on the type of event encountered.
+- **Polymorphism:** Utilized polymorphism to handle interactions between the user and game objects.
-- **Encapsulation:** Encapsulated the functionality of game objects such as the adventurer, hazards, and gold, ensuring that each object's behavior and data were encapsulated within their respective classes.
+- **Encapsulation:** Encapsulated the functionality of game objects such as the adventurer, hazards, and gold, ensuring that each object's behavior was encapsulated within their respective classes.
 - **Inheritance:** Utilized inheritance to create a hierarchy of game events, with common behaviors and properties defined in a base class and specialized behaviors implemented in derived classes.

 ## Compilation Instructions